 If you are new to Adobe Illustrator, and other tutorials look too tough for you to perform, you’re at the right place.
 This tutorial will guide you to really slowly vectoring a simple cube with a kawaii face in illustrator!
 Yes, the idea looks unattractive, but if you want to learn the basics, you should really be starting from things like this.
 This time, we will be learning about basics of the pen tool, creating from basic shapes, and more.
 Most of the things you’ll learn here might be discovered by you yourself, but this is great for practice and for giving you a more rounded form of the information you’ll get if you fiddle with the tools yourself.
 Are you ready?
 Let’s start!

 Most personal vectors start with a sketch.
-However, we’re designing a kawaii cube, and it’s not so important, still, i’m sketching a small cube with a face for a more intuitive approach to the vector.
+However, we’re designing a kawaii cube, and it’s not so important, still, i’m sketching a small cube with a face to make a more solid base, as vectors usually require.
+If you don’t have much experience with cubes, a sketch first can save you from disappointment on the end.

-You can create your own sketch, or download this one in the link given at the conclusion.
+You can create your own sketch, or download this one directly on https://www.dropbox.com/s/29hw9ku2ozl20dn/kawaii%20cube.jpg?dl=0 or in the link given at the conclusion.
+You can also use a colored base at https://www.dropbox.com/s/njy1gat5b9tfyul/color-sketch-2.bmp?dl=0 which can be used as a sketch too :).

 To start designing, you’ll have to choose one method: